-Doctor of Psychology in Clinical Psychology
+Doctor of Psychology in Clinical Psychology (PsyD) Overview

 The Doctor of Psychology (PsyD) in Clinical Psychology degree program at the Hawai‘i School of Professional Psychology at Chaminade University of Honolulu is designed to prepare students for both contemporary and emerging roles in the practice of professional psychology.
 Training is provided so that students have the opportunity to be practitioner-scholars who are skilled in local and contextual investigation and problem solving.
-The school offers a five-year generalist program that supports the development of core competencies in psychological assessment, intervention, consultation/education, and management/supervision.
-The curriculum is completely on-ground (not online) and designed to provide for the meaningful integration of theory, research, and practice.
+The school offers a 5-year generalist program that supports the development of core competencies in psychological assessment, intervention, consultation/education, and management/supervision.
+The curriculum is on-ground (not online) and designed to provide for the meaningful integration of theory, research, and practice.
 The program emphasizes the acquisition of attitudes, knowledge bases, and skills essential for professional psychologists who are committed to the provision of ethical quality services.
 Both by virtue of the location of Hawai‘i and by the specific design of the faculty, attention to issues of human diversity occurs throughout the curriculum and within numerous additional learning opportunities outside of the classroom.
 Work with diverse and marginalized populations is a major focus of the teaching, scholarship, and clinical practice of the faculty at the Hawai‘i School of Professional Psychology at Chaminade University of Honolulu.

 The Hawai‘i School of Professional Psychology (HSPP) at Chaminade University of Honolulu’s clinical psychology doctoral program’s aim is to educate and train students employing a practitioner-scholar model so that they will be able to function effectively as clinical psychologists.
 To ensure that students are adequately prepared, the curriculum is designed to provide for the meaningful integration of psychological science, theory, and clinical practice.
 The clinical psychology program at the Hawai‘i School of Professional Psychology is designed to emphasize the development of knowledge, skills, and attitudes essential in the training of health service psychologists who are committed to the ethical provision of quality, evidence based services to diverse populations and who are able to apply multiple theoretical perspectives to clinical issues.